 The LLM course can be pursued only by those, who have successfully completed their graduation in law i.e LLB/B.L.
 Degree/5 Year LLB.
 Candidates should have a 10+2+5 pattern or an equivalent Degree from a recognized University.
 The minimum criteria of marks are 55% for the general category and 50% S.C./S.T./Persons with Disability.

 Admission to the LLM course is done through an entrance exam which is conducted by various universities on their own.

 Bachelor of Law is an undergraduate academic course under the law stream.
 The minimum requirement to join the 3 year LLB course is a Graduation from any course/ stream.
 This course aims to make the balance between the three pillars of the constitutions i.e Legislation, the Executive, and the Judiciary.

 Eligibility Criteria For LLB Course 2024:

 The basic LLB course eligibility criteria for candidates is that they should have completed graduation from any stream i.e should hold a bachelor’s degree with at least 45% marks in aggregate from a recognized college/university.

-BBA LLB is a five-year integrated course which imbibes both experience and study of Business administration and Law which in turn can make a company or organization ethically strong.
+BBA LLB is a five-year integrated course that imbibes both experience and study of Business administration and Law which in turn can make a company or organization ethically strong.
 It is an undergraduate Administrative Law professional integrated course.
 It is a combination of the study of Business administration and Law.

-Bachelor of Arts + Bachelor of Law is an undergraduate administrative Law professional integrated course.
+Bachelor of Arts + Bachelor of Law is an undergraduate Administrative Law professional integrated course.
 The BA LLB course duration is 5 years divided into 10 semesters.
 The degree course provides integrated expertise of the inter-relationship of Management Studies and Law in their entirety than in specified areas.